Listen to The Civic Leader Podcast for an audio version of this brief.

 The taboo, intimidation, and even embarrassment associated with finances keep people from having important financial discussions.
 “When you ignore your financial situation,” says Shannon McLay, founder of The Financial Gym planning firm in Manhattan, “minor problems happening on a regular basis build up to very substantial challenges.”
 When not addressed, these challenges perpetuate financial difficulties within families that can even extend from generation to generation, called intergenerational poverty.

 The Georgia Center for Opportunity’s Intergenerational Poverty Project survey found 65% of parents surveyed have had utilities shut off and teens acknowledge their families “are struggling from paycheck to paycheck.”
 At the same time, 59% of parents and 66% of teens in families experiencing intergenerational poverty defined their financial situation as “on solid footing,” and 63% of parents and 64% of teens said they would define their financial situation as the same or better when compared to others.

-Regardless of the level of income, if individuals do not see their current circumstances as problematic, there will be little impetus to address behaviors or change habits.
+Regardless of circumstances or level of income, if individuals do not see their current situation as problematic, there will be little impetus to address behaviors or change habits.
 Removing the taboo of talking about money leads to learning and the ability to identify problematic situations.
-With more learning comes more knowledge about where to find reliable resources, and opportunities that build confidence individuals need to take control of their financial well-being.
+With more learning comes more knowledge about where to find reliable resources, and opportunities that build the confidence individuals need to take control of their financial well-being.